multivendorx/MultiVendorX/readme.txt

 == Description ==

+= BEST MULTIVENDOR MARKETPLACE PLUGIN - MULTIVENDORX - BASED ON WOOCOMMERCE POWERED BY WORDPRESS =

-MultiVendorX - Best multivendor marketplace plugin based on WooCommerce powered by WordPress.
-Build your multi vendor marketplace with MultiVendorX.
-Use the best **marketplace software** to create your dream marketplace.
+Build a **WooCommerce multivendor marketplace** that is compatible with most **WooCommerce** payment gateways.
+Use the **best WooCommerce marketplace software** to create your dream marketplace.
 Whether it's a virtual eCommerce or a booking or a Rental marketplace, MultiVendorX is your best option!!
 This free WordPress plugin equips you with the best features to create any marketplace.
 So, **create a website like Amazon, Etsy, or Airbnb** without dropping a sweat.

 [Try Our Demo](https://multivendordemo.com/) | [Support](https://multivendorx.com/support-forum/) | [Features](https://multivendorx.com/features/) | [Pro](https://multivendorx.com/pricing/) | [Videos](https://www.youtube.com/@MultiVendorX/videos)